 Join IOL's virtual 'pub quiz' at 7.30pm tonight

-Cape Town - It's Day 35 of lockdown and while you're staying home and staying safe, exercise your brain and sharpen your wits by joining IOL's virtual pub quiz?
+Cape Town - It may be a new month but we're still under Level 4 lockdown, and while you're staying home and staying safe, exercise your brain and sharpen your wits by joining IOL's virtual pub quiz.

-The quiz, hosted by Alan Milne, takes place live at 7.30pm on Thursday on IOL's YouTube channel .
+The quiz, hosted by Alan Milne, takes place live at 7.30pm on Monday's and Thursday's (barring a speech by the president) on IOL's YouTube channel .

 So grab your lockdown housemates or go it alone and come test your general knowledge with us while having loads of fun.